redbrick/static-site/source/about/committee/index.md

 will guide you through the basics and answer any queries, watch out for notices and posters around campus or on Redbrick.

-The Helpdesk tutorials start [here](http://wiki.redbrick.dcu.ie/mw/Helpdesk).
+The Helpdesk tutorials can be found [here](https://redbrick.dcu.ie/help/tutorials/).

 ## Admins
 An elite team of individuals dedicated to keeping the society's hardware and